About This Orbit: Lavinia Williams

-While traveling through Europe with the U.S.O., Williams had the privilege of studying and dancing with Kyra Nijinsky, who ended up choreographing two dances specifically complimenting Williams’ style and technique.
-In Antwerp, Belgium, Williams studied with artistic director of the Flemish Opera House, Sascha Sarkoff, and in Naples, Italy, Williams danced for ballet mistress at the San Carlo Opera House, Bianca Gallizia, who choreographed Greig’s Norwegian Dance No. 4 for her.
+While traveling through Europe with the USO tour, Williams had the privilege of studying and dancing with Kyra Nijinsky, who ended up choreographing two dances specifically complimenting Williams’ style and technique.
+In Antwerp, Belgium, Williams studied with artistic director of the Flemish Opera House, Sascha Sarkoff, and in Naples, Italy, Williams danced for ballet mistress at the San Carlo Opera House, Bianca Gallizia, who choreographed Edvard Grieg’s Norwegian Dance No. 4 for her.

-In 1952 Lavinia was observed by Jean Brierre at her dance school in Brooklyn New York (Brierre was a poet and Director General of the Haitian State Tourist Office), and was asked to become a national dance instructor in Haiti.
+In 1952 Lavinia was observed by Jean Brierre, poet and Director General of the Haitian State Tourist Office, at her dance school in Brooklyn, New York and was asked to become a national dance instructor in Haiti.
 Brierre was looking for a classically and formally trained modern dancer who would bring technical and disciplined training to performers in Haiti.
-Moreover, the Haitian Office of Tourism believed Williams could also bring notoriety and potentially access to U.S. cultural resources.
+Moreover, the Haitian Office of Tourism believed Williams could also bring notoriety and potentially access to US cultural resources.
 Overall, Brierre and the Haitian government assumed Williams’ training would modernize aspects of Haitian culture.

 In 1953, Williams moved from Brooklyn to Haiti with her two daughters, Sharron and Sara Yarborough-Smith, to continue teaching dance there.
 Teaching at the Lycée des Jeune Filles, William’s responsibilities included physical culture classes and body conditioning exercises for members of La Troupe Folklorique Nationale, as well as some teachers from the Bureau of Sports.
-Lavinia’s classical ballet training was able to blend American dance and Haitian dance into one art form—in other words, “the ballet, voodoo dancing, Latin rhythms and acrobatic dancing, as developed to a high degree on the American stage, have all been fused into what has come to be regar” (https://www-jstor-org.ezproxy2.williams.edu/stable/41715257?sid=primo&seq=1#metadata_info_tab_contents).
+Lavinia’s classical ballet training was able to blend American dance and Haitian dance into one art form—in other words, “the ballet, voodoo dancing, Latin rhythms and acrobatic dancing, as developed to a high degree on the American stage, have all been fused into what has come to be regar.”
+Following in the footsteps of Katherine Dunham, Williams came to teach in Port-au-Prince at the invitation of the Haitian government.
+[Haitian dancer and teacher Viviane Gauthier] is said to have served as Williams’ assistant at the Haitian Academy of Folklore and Classic Dance in the 1950s and 1960s.
 While in Haiti, Williams helped found the National School of Dance and the National Dance Troupe of Jamaica, along with the Haitian Institute of Folklore and Classical Dance.
 She then returned to the US to form her own school in Brooklyn and teach at the The Ailey School.
 She moved back to Haiti in the mid 1980s.

-Lavinia Williams’ legacy in the dance world lives on predominantly through her daughter Sarah, as she followed in her mother’s footsteps and also became a dancer.
-At 17-years-old, Sarah danced with the Harkness Ballet Company from 1964-1975, then at 19 she danced with the Alvin Ailey Dance Theater from 1971-1975, and the City Center Joffrey Ballet from 1975-1976.
+Lavinia Williams’ legacy in the dance world lives on predominantly through her daughter Sara, as she followed in her mother’s footsteps and also became a dancer.
+At 17 years old, Sarah danced with the Harkness Ballet Company from 1964-1975.
+At 19 she danced with the Alvin Ailey American Dance Theater from 1971-1975 and the City Center Joffrey Ballet from 1975-1976.